 By the way, John was not stating that a child of God can never sin again; he simply meant that the seed within

-imagined that, with very few exceptions, this verse is interpreted to mean that we must first believe and then God
+that, with very few exceptions, this verse is interpreted to mean that we must first believe and then God plants His

-plants His seed in us.
-In other words, we first believe that Jesus is the Anointed One (Christ), and then, on this
+seed in us.
+In other words, we first believe that Jesus is the Anointed One (Christ), and then, on this basis alone,

-basis alone, God begets us.
-Essentially, this interpretation states that it is up to us to figure out (our so-called free
+God begets us.
+Essentially, this interpretation states that it is up to us to figure out (our so-called free will) and

-will) and accept who Jesus is and, when we do, something happens.
-To most Christians, this is the process of
+accept who Jesus is and, when we do, something happens.
+To most Christians, this is the process of being saved.

-being saved.
 But is it scriptural?
-Based on John and others, the answer appears to be a big "no." Which comes
+Based on John and others, the answer appears to be a big "no." Which comes first, the begetting

 To answer this, consider what happens in the natural realm.
 The father impregnates the mother (begets a child)